Emergent Zeeman-Resilient Superconductivity Beyond the Spin-Paramagnetic Limit in Ultrathin NiBi3: Magnetotransport in the MgO substrate

 \section{Magnetotransport in the MgO substrate}

-As discussed in the main text, the normalized in-plane upper critical field of Bi (10 nm)/Ni(1 nm)/MgO(001) was presented with KLB fitting.
-The full magnetotransport dataset supporting this analysis is presented here, measured using a PPMS Dynacool 9T system.
+In the main text, we presented the normalized in-plane upper critical field of Bi (10 nm)/Ni(1 nm)/MgO(001) sample.
+The complete magnetotransport dataset will be reported here, measured using a PPMS Dynacool 9 T system.
 The full temperature-dependent resistance curve, shown in Fig. \ref{fig:mgo_data}{a}, displays behavior consistent with the NiBi$_{3}$ intermetallic compound.
 However, the low residual resistance ratio (RRR $\approx$ 1.04), as compared to the Al$_2$O$_3$-based sample, indicates a significantly more disordered bilayer.
 This larger disorder can be related to the coexistence of rhombohedral and cubic Bi phases.
 Since only the rhombohedral Bi phase is known to react with Ni to form the superconducting NiBi$_{3}$ compound, the presence of the cubic phase inhibits uniform intermetallic layer formation.
 As a result, NiBi$_{3}$ is expected to nucleate in spatially separated domains, instead of forming a continuous superconducting film.

 This structural inhomogeneity manifests itself in the transport data.
 Specifically, a noticeable upturn in resistance appears around 10 K and extends to the onset of superconductivity.
 Such upturns have been widely associated with inhomogeneous superconductors, where insulating or poorly conducting phases coexist with superconducting ones, resulting in disrupted current paths and increased resistance just above the superconducting transition.
 Furthermore, the superconducting transition is broad ($\Delta T_c >$ 2 K), which is also consistent with a granular superconducting state.
 In this scenario, percolation of the superconducting current is suppressed due to spatially disconnected NiBi$_{3}$ grains, likely embedded in a non-superconducting Bi matrix.
 This behavior is typical of disordered or amorphous superconducting systems and has been discussed in the context of both granular growth and phase-separated films.
 Consequently, zero resistance is not reached within the accessible temperature range, and we define $T_c$ as the temperature corresponding to 70\% of the normal-state resistance, yielding $T_c = 2.41$ K.